adribarillas97-prog/Splunk-Alert-triage-lab/README.md

 ---

 ### 8. What is the name of the workstation from which the Threat Actor logged into this host?
-We enter this quary : index=win-alert host=WIN-H015 EventCode=4624  DEV-QA-SERVER
+We enter this query : index=win-alert host=WIN-H015 EventCode=4624  DEV-QA-SERVER
 Answer: DEV-QA-SERVER

 <img width="1019" height="532" alt="image" src="https://github.com/user-attachments/assets/c20d5e0b-f6b9-45ae-a769-91531b21b51d" />